Atsutakemura/SimpleWars/README.md

 # Navigation Systems
 Pathfinding (RecastJS), Command System (Move, Attack, Gather, Craft, Patrol, Follow, Skill)

+# Battle Systems

+## Health and Shield System
+All life entities got health and shield (>=0).
+The health can be healed or repaired, while the shield charges up.

-# Targeting System
+## Targeting System
-Auto-Detection of Enemies in Unit Detection Range.
+Auto-Detection of Enemies in Unit Detection Range as Target.
+Also parts of a entity can be locked as subtarget.
 Auto-Detection is skipped when Attack Command is active.

+## Aiming System
+The Hardpoints of an entity aims i.e. rotate turret and barrel towards the target and validate if projectile would cross target body.

-# Solid Particle Management
+## Solid Particle Management
 Create multiple Solid Particle Systems.
 Each consisting multiple Solid Particle Groups to set Custom Projectiles and Behaviours.
 The Projectiles  are buffered by Groups to prevent performance loss in large battles.

-# Battle Systems
-Damage and Health Systems, Aiming, Attacking, Death Behavior
+## Damage System
+Targets in combat range will be attacked.
+The damage caused can be of different types i.e. physical that does not interact with the certain shield.

+## Death System
+Infantry Entities use Death Animation to fall over and Structure Entities can smoke, burn, explode partly and explode as a whole.

 # Camera System
 WASD-Move & EQ-Rotate, Zoom, Edgescroll, Swings

-# Resource System
-Worker collect and Industry refactor resources

 # Research System